Themvp07/AgentickitHackathon/documentation.md

                 break

-# ¿Qué hace esta función?
+# What does this function do?

 1. Crea un cliente Swarm y OpenAI.